Omnibus-Type/Sansita/README.md

 **Omnibus-Type**
 *SIL Open Font License, 1.1*

-Sansita is a tasty new [Omnibus Type](http://omnibus-type.com/) font designed by Pablo Cosgaya.
-The flavor of Sansita's lowercase explores the relationship between typography and calligraphy.
-The elegance of Sansita's uppercase makes this an excellent choice for packaging, brief texts, branding and slogans.
+**Cosgaya & Omnibus-Type Team**
+*SIL Open Font License 1.1,*
+*12 fonts, 871 glyphs each variant.*
+*Tipos Latinos 2014*

+Sansita is a tasty typeface family, with 6 weight variants, plus matching italics.
+Each stroke weight has its own allure, as Sansita explores the borders between typography, calligraphy and lettering.
+It is ideal for any short text destined to strike.
+Its vigorous uppercases makes it an excellent choice for branding, packaging, slogans and book covers.
+It was designed by Pablo Cosgaya with the assistance of Ana Sanfelippo and the Omnibus-Type Team.

 ![Sample of Sansita Family.](sources/Sansita-01.png "Sansita Family")
 ![Sample of Sansita Family.](sources/Sansita-02.png "Sansita Family")